Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: Simulation Results

 \subsection{Position Estimation Performance}

-We now assess the performance of the proposed iterative localization algorithm with adaptive beam-steering.
-In light of the satisfactory distance estimation performance presented in the previous section, we employ the RML estimator to carry out the estimation of the \gls{NLoS} distances, which brings a significant reduction in the complexity of the overall localization process thanks to its closed-form expression.
+We now assess the performance of the proposed iterative localization algorithm with adaptive beam steering.
+Given its satisfactory performance, we use the RML approach to estimate the \gls{NLoS} distances, thus significantly reducing the complexity of the localization process thanks to its closed-form expression.
 For the analyses, we consider an initial setup with $N=4$ \glspl{OIRS}, each mounted at the center of a wall, i.e., $\bm{w}_1 = \left[2.5 \ 0 \ 1.5 \right]^\mathsf{T}$, $\bm{w}_2 = \left[2.5 \ 5 \ 1.5 \right]^\mathsf{T}$, $\bm{w}_3 = \left[0 \ 2.5 \ 1.5 \right]^\mathsf{T}$, and $\bm{w}_4 = \left[0 \ 5 \ 1.5 \right]^\mathsf{T}$.
 The number of collected samples is set to $K=50$ for the \gls{LoS} distance estimation and to $K_n = 100, \forall n=1,\ldots,N$, for the \gls{NLoS} distance estimation, respectively.
 For the sake of comparison, alongside the theoretical lower bound given by the PEB (derived in \eqref{eq::PEB}), we also include in the analyses a variant of the proposed algorithm that employs classical \gls{ILS} instead of the \gls{IWLS} approach, readily obtained by using $\bm{W} = \bm{I}$ in \eqref{eq:WLS} and \eqref{eq::IWLS_update}.
-Both ILS and IWLS algorithms are executed with a maximum number of iterations set to $I_{\max} = 100$ and a convergence threshold of $\epsilon = 10^{-6}$ as stopping criteria.
+Both ILS and IWLS algorithms are executed with a maximum number of iterations set to $I_{\max} = 100$ and a convergence threshold of $\epsilon = 10^{-6}$ as stopping criteria. {\ed For a thorough assessment, we add to the analysis also the direct ML localization approach, which represents the state-of-the-art for the considered problem \cite{TARHAN2025104799}.
+To adapt such an approach to our scenario, we consider the observation vectors collected by the PD under LoS and NLoS conditions, $\bm{\mu}_0, \bm{\mu}_1,\ldots,\bm{\mu}_N$, and denote by $f(\mu_{0,k};\bm{\upsilon})$ and $f(\mu_{n,k};\bm{\upsilon})$ the pdfs of the corresponding LoS and NLoS samples.
+These pdfs have the same functional form as $f(\mu_{0,k}; d)$ and $f(\mu_{n,k}; d)$, but their means and variances are parameterized through the LoS and NLoS distances, $d(\bm{\upsilon})$ and $d_n(\bm{\upsilon})$, expressed as functions of the unknown PD position $\bm{\upsilon} = [u_x\ u_y]^\mathsf{T}$.
+The joint likelihood function for the direct ML estimator can be thus written as